 \section{Introduction}

 Extended formulations (EF) form an important tool for mixed-integer programming (MIP).
 Informally, one builds an extended formulation of an MIP instance by adding auxiliary variables and linear constraints that link the original and auxiliary variables.
 See, e.g., \cite{U2011} for a discussion.
-Even when the auxiliary variables are continuous and the linear programming (LP) relaxation of the extended formulation is no stronger than that of the original formulation (with respect to the optimal objective function value), it can happen that the same family of cutting planes is stronger on the extended formulation than on the original one \citep{bodur}.
+Even when the auxiliary variables are continuous and the linear programming (LP) relaxation of the extended formulation is no stronger than that of the original formulation (with respect to the optimal objective function value), it can happen that a family of cutting planes is stronger on the extended formulation than on the original one \citep{bodur}.
 A well-known EF approach is to replace a bounded general integer variable by a linear combination of a set of auxiliary binary variables linked by additional linear constraints.
 There are several possible ways of making such a replacement.
 For example, given an integer variable $x \in \{0,\ldots a\}$, one can perform what is referred to in the literature as \emph{full binarization} \citep{DGH18}, namely, add the constraints

+Another type of binarization, called \emph{logarithmic binarization}, namely, is popular in the literature as it has the smallest possible number of auxiliary binary variables. \cite{OM2002} analyze both the full and logarithmic binarizations and show that pure 0-1 branching (without cut generation) would perform worse on the extended formulation than on the original MIP.
+Accordingly, they suggested that such extended formulations were unlikely to be useful in practice.

-A number of papers argue that binarization may enable the generation of more effective cutting planes to strengthen the LP relaxation of an MIP.
-In \cite{U2011}, full binarization is used as an intermediate step to define different general integer variables that, in the context of fixed-charge network flow problems (and alike), link capacities, loads and times.
-Further, it is shown that cuts on this extended formulation can be effective. \citet{BM2015} use a different binarization, namely
+Several recent papers argue that binarization may enable the generation of more effective cutting planes to strengthen the LP relaxation of an MIP.
+In \cite{U2011}, full binarization is used as an intermediate step to define different general integer variables that, for fixed-charge network flow problems (and alike), link capacities, loads and times.
+Cuts on the resulting extended formulation are quite effective. \citet{BM2015} use a different binarization, namely